Java Jump Statements: break, continue, return

 Types of Jump Statements in Java

-- A break statement in Java assists to terminate the execution of a loop in a particular program.
+- A break statement in Java assists in terminating the execution of a loop in a particular program.

 - This statement transfers the control of the program to the next statement which is immediately after the current loop or switch.

-- A break statement is used in an existing statement of a loop, especially an infinite loop, in order to exit from it.
+- A break statement is used in an existing statement of a loop, especially an infinite loop, to exit from it.

 - There are 3 types of Break Statements, those are "Exiting a Loop", "As a form of Goto", and "In a switch case".